MurageKabui/CmdCursor/README.md

 </blockquote>
 </li>
 </ul>
-<p>📰 Applications mainly implement custom cursors from binary resources like executable (.exe) files or DLLs, rather than creating the cursor    at run time. <br> However CmdCursor lets you call a graphic directly from    a .ANI or .CUR resource.</p>
+<p>Applications mainly implement custom cursors from binary resources like executable (.exe) files or DLLs, rather than creating the cursor    at run time. <br> However CmdCursor lets you call a graphic directly from    a .ANI or .CUR resource.</p>
 <h3 id="💡-syntax-and-usage">💡 Syntax and Usage</h3>
 <p><code>CmdCursor.dll /?</code> or <code>CmdCursor.dll --?</code> or <code>CmdCursor.dll -?</code></p>
 <blockquote>